Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_transformation/tb_zts_transformation.md

 By doing so you have now:
 - Cloned a Table
-- Used Snowflakes Result Set Cache
+- Used Snowflake's Result Set Cache
 - Added a Column to a Table
 - Updated Data in a Column
 - Leveraged Time-Travel for Data Disaster Recovery